sifodyas/sifodyas/doc/eventSystem.md

 For examples ; `KernelEvent` based events don't need more than the trigger of the event itself to give you the desired status of the Kernel.
 On the contrary, `ContainerEvent` based events **do** need a state because it will tell you wich parameter or service have been moved from the Container.

 Multiple event id can share the same event class as long as it's relevent for the application.
-In any case, you should always implements the `IEvent` interface and define (again) the "namespace" of teh event (preferably equivalent to the event id).
+In any case, you should always implements the `IEvent` interface and define (again) the "namespace" of the event (preferably equivalent to the event id).

 Adding autocomplete with your own events is pretty easy:
 ```ts